dNationCloud/kubernetes-monitoring/README.md

 See status of your Kubernetes infrastructure and applications at a glance using semaphore (green/orange/red) principle:
 [![Watch the video](https://cdn.ifne.eu/public/icons/dnation_k8sm8g_screenshot.png)](https://www.youtube.com/watch?v=Kf_GBb6XRqU)

 It is a set of Grafana dashboards and Prometheus alerts written in [Jsonnet](https://jsonnet.org/).
-This Monitoring following 3 basic design principles:
+This Monitoring also supports multi-cluster monitoring by `Thanos` and following 3 basic design principles:

 1. `Intuitive` - Green, orange and red colors signaling whether or not your action is needed
 1. `Drill-down` - if you want details why something is green, orange or red, just click it